 I feel so blessed.
 I have more than recovery, I have a whole new life.

 I feel so blessed.
 I have more than recovery, I have a whole new life.
 I even have my own business!
 In the early days of my recovery, I went back to university to train to be a counsellor.
-However, as I neared the end of my course, with my mental health still being a bit wobbly, I decided that counselling wasn’t right for me at that time.
+However, nearing the end of my course, with my mental health still being a bit wobbly, I decided that counselling wasn’t right for me at that time.
 But then I had an epiphany: I was already helping people by doing what I loved.
 I’d been sharing my story on YouTube for years as a hobby, and it occurred to me that I could develop that into a career.
 Since then, ‘FinnTheInfinncible’ has grown in all sorts of ways.
-I’ve been writing, creating content and giving talks, all aimed at making the world a more inclusive and accepting place to live, as well as mentoring and coaching others in the transgender community, and I’ve even got a book coming out next April!
-I also changed my university course to allow more room for creativity, and have since graduated with a first class BSc honours.
+I’ve been writing, creating content and giving talks, all aimed at making the world a more inclusive and accepting place to live.
+I’m also mentoring and coaching others in the transgender community, and have published a book!
+Not only that, but I decided to continue my university course on a more creative pathway, and have since graduated with a first class BSc honours.
 If you’d have told me all those years ago that I’d be a business owner, let alone a published author and first class degree graduate, I wouldn’t have believed you.
 My recovery has opened up so many exciting opportunities, and I really feel like I’m making a difference in my working life.
 It has been a magical journey.

 All of these things I have, I have because of my recovery – it’s the most precious thing I own.